 - Removable storage console

-Best Budget Touring Kayak: Advanced Elements Advanced Frame
+Best Touring Kayak on a Budget: Advanced Elements Advanced Frame

-I never thought I’d see the day where I’d be recommending an inflatable touring kayak.
+I never thought I’d see the day when I’d be recommending an inflatable touring kayak.

 Advanced Elements deserves a load of credit for their Advanced Frame model.